findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 Here's the no-BS breakdown: You lend your crypto to a smart contract-run lending pool.
 Other people come along and borrow from that pool.
 They pay interest, and that interest gets paid directly to you, proportinal to your share of the pool.
 And your bank is open 24/7, so you can lend to anyone, anywhere in the world.

-The big name in the game that you'll find on Base is Aave.
-They've been around scine the OG DeFi days and have survived more market crashes than a cockroach Aave's a good place to start.
-The protocol even has a user-funded insurance pool, funded by staking.
+The big name in the game that you'll find on Base is [Aave](https://aave.com/).
+They've been around since the OG DeFi days and have survived more market crashes than a cockroach Aave's a good place to start.
+The protocol even has a [user-funded insurance pool](https://aave.com/docs/aave-v3/umbrella), funded by staking.
 We'll get to staking in a bit.

 ### So how does crypto lending actually work?

-1. **Go to Aave on Base:** Find the official Aave app and make sure you're connected to the Base network in your wallet.
+1. **Go to Aave on Base:** Visit the official Aave app and make sure you're connected to the Base network in your crypto wallet.
 2. **Supply Your Crypto:** You'll see a big "Markets" dashboard.
 Find the asset you want to lend.
 Let's say ETH or a stablecoin like USDC.
 Click "Supply" and enter the amount you want to deposit.
 3. **Get Your 'aTokens':** Once you supply your crypto, the protocol gives you back a special token in return.
 If you supply USDC, you get aUSDC.
 If you supply ETH, you get aETH.
 These are called "aTokens."
 These are basically a receipt.
 This receipt is special, though.
 It automatically earns interest in your wallet.
 Just by holding it, the token's value creeps up over time as you earn more interest.
 Cool.